AllstaRawR/FILFY/README.md

 If you want to improve either the default performance of the the default graphical fidelity, navigate to [Optional Graphical Adjustments](#optional-graphical-adjustments) after installation.
 This can significantly improve the visuals or performance, at the cost of the alternative.

+This list works great with a controller, but you will need to disable `Elden Power Attack` in the left panel of MO2.

 ---

 ### GALLERY